Zaprit/Reflow/README.md

 As of now (September 2021) it can connect to a database and query mods correctly and reports an api in the same way as the official server does.

+Occasionally I'll stream development on [my Twitch](https://twitch.tv/zaprit), or it might be games, who knows.
 ## Installation

 See the [Wiki](https://github.com/Zaprit/Reflow/wiki) for details